 In captivity, raccoons can live to 10-15 years old.
-They do require some veterinarian care, and it can be difficult to find a doctor willing to see a raccoon.
+They do require some veterinarian care, and it can be difficult to find a doctor willing to see a raccoon since they aren't common pets.
 You will typically have to look for an exotic or wild animal vet.
 Your raccoon will also have to be vaccinated for rabies and canine distemper.

 Raccoons can be loving and sweet pets, but they require a great deal of work and maintenance as they are still wild animals.
-This is not the kind of pet you can leave alone for very long; when they get bored, your house can be destroyed in your absence!
+They are not the kind of domestic pets you can leave alone for very long; when they get bored, your house can be destroyed in your absence!

 Do you think raccoons make good pets?
 Tell us in the comments below.